 In the Model Views Facility any number of Favorites Folders can be created that can be used as a Backlog and can contain an ordered list of any number of elements.
-Elements can simply be dragged from the Project Browser and dropped into the appropriately named Favorites folder.
+Elements can simply be dragged from the Browser window and dropped into the appropriately named Favorites folder.
 The elements can be of the same or different types and can be freely ordered within the list.
 A number of other folders could be used to represent sprints, releases or iterations.
+Learn More: Model Views

-The Project Browser can be used to manage a Backlog by simply ordering the elements in the tree view.
-This can be achieved using the Up Arrow button and Down Arrow button in the Project Browser header bar, or a tree item's context menu.
+The Browser window can be used to manage a Backlog by simply ordering the elements in the tree view.
+This can be achieved using the Up Arrow button and Down Arrow button in the Browser window header bar, or a tree item's context menu.
 This provides a simple but compelling way of ordering a list of elements as part of a backlog management.
-(The 'Allow Free Sorting' setting must be enabled on the 'General' page of the 'Preferences' dialog before items can be sorted in the Project Browser.)
+(The 'Allow Free Sorting' setting must be enabled on the 'General' page of the 'Preferences' dialog before items can be sorted in the Browser window.)
+Learn More: Browser Window